Skip to main content

 Original due date — This is the date the payment or return is due without regard to extensions.
 Due dates differ depending on the tax type.
 The due dates for each tax type can be found in the instructions for the corresponding tax type.

-Extended return due date (income tax only, except withholding tax) — Illinois Income Tax law provides for an automatic “extended due date” for filing only.
+Extended return due date (income tax only, except withholding income tax) — The Illinois Income Tax Act provides for an automatic extended due date for filing only.
 All tax must be paid by the original due date even if the return has not been filed.

-In some cases, the Internal Revenue Service (IRS) gives an additional extension of time to file income or withholding tax returns.
-If the IRS grants you this extension, we will grant you the same extension.
+In some cases, the Internal Revenue Service (IRS) gives an additional extension of time to file your federal income tax or withholding income tax returns.
+If the IRS grants you this extension, IDOR will grant you the same extension.

 Tax shown due